mikaelvesavuori/triplecheck-repository-cloudflarekv/README.md

     repository
   );

-  // Handle CORS if you need
-  const headers = new Headers();
+  // Handle for example CORS if you need const headers = new Headers();
-  headers.set('Access-Control-Allow-Origin', '*');
-  headers.set('Access-Control-Allow-Methods', 'GET,POST,PUT,DELETE,OPTIONS');
-  headers.set('Access-Control-Allow-Headers', '*');

   return new Response(JSON.stringify(responseData), { status, headers });
 }